sam-hosseini/freelancing-in-finland/README.md

 **TL;DR of video**: Working under your own name as a private trader (toiminimi) gives you **unlimited** liability and all your personal assets like your home, car, and personal savings are up for grabs if worst happens.
-In case of a limited liability company, the liability is *limited* and the company can declare bankruptcy if worst happens, and your personal assets are immune from the liability of the company.
+In case of a limited liability company, the liability is *limited*, in the absence of intentional fraud, and the company can declare bankruptcy if worst happens, and your personal assets are immune from the liability of the company.